 The ministry of Pastor Richard Horner was marked by the development of a Vacation Bible School, which ministered to over 200 children each year and became well known in the community.
 During the Pastor Horner’s ministry, Barry Rowe, a member of the church and director of Child Evangelism Fellowship of Blair County, was licensed as a minister from the church.
 When Pastor Horner accepted a Call to Kokomo, Indiana in September, 1991, Rev. Rowe agreed to serve as interim pastor.
 He accepted the call as pastor on March 1, 1992.

-(During the ministry of Rev. Rowe he helped start a child’s group meeting that met on Wednesday nights that outreached to neighborhood school children.
-In 2000, Mike and Amy Volovski retired from being missionaries, but today we still donate money to help current missionaries.
-In 2001 , Rev. Rowe decided it was time to step down as pastor at Altoona First GBC.
-He is currently in Richfield, PA trying to start a new Grace Brethren Church.
+(During his ministry as Rev. Rowe, he spearheaded the establishment of a children’s group meeting held on Wednesday evenings, which extended outreach to neighborhood school children.
+In 2000, Mike and Amy Volovski retired from their missionary roles, but they continue to support current missionaries financially.
+In 2001, Rev. Rowe made the decision to step down as pastor of Altoona First GBC.
+Presently, he resides in Richfield, Pennsylvania, where he endeavors to establish a new Grace Brethren Church.

-So again we had the hard task of going without a pastor.
-Pastor David Taylor from The Door in Bellwood filled in on most Sundays.
-In late November of 2006, Pastor Townsend realized that the Lord still wanted him in the Ministry.
-After much prayer the Lord would make it possible for the Townsends to return long term.
-The Official board recommended that because he resigned before, the congregation should vote on him as a new candidate.
-On December 17, The Vote was held and the Townsends were accepted by more then 2/3 majority.)
+Once again, we faced the challenging task of serving without a pastor.
+Pastor David Taylor from The Door in Bellwood provided interim leadership on most Sundays.
+In late November 2006, Pastor Townsend came to the realization that the Lord still desired his presence in the ministry.
+After much prayer, the Lord made it possible for the Townsends to return on a long-term basis.
+The official board recommended that, given his previous resignation, the congregation should consider him as a new candidate.
+On December 17, the vote was held, and the Townsends were overwhelmingly accepted by more than two-thirds majority.)

 Written by Richard C. Beach*.
-We lovingly dedicated this history of the First Grace Brethren Church of Altoona to his memory.
+We lovingly dedicated this history of the Altoona First GBC to his memory.
 He was taken to be with the Lord January 28, 1993.

 * The parts in the ( ) was not written by Richard Beach.